turtl/www/docs/syncing.md

 ### Why not use deltas?

 Wouldn't it be better to pass diffs/deltas around than full objects?
-If two people edit the same note in a shared board at the same time, then the last-write-wins architecture would overwrite data!
+If two people edit the same note in a shared space at the same time, then the last-write-wins architecture would overwrite data!

 Yes, diffs would be wonderful.
 However, consider this: at some point, an object